The purpose of ‘GIO land’

-On 25 May 2011, a Delegation Agreement was signed between EU and EEA.
-The agreement tasks EEA with the technical coordination of the pan-European and local components of the GIO land monitoring service.
-Its execution entered into force on 25 May 2011 and an initial operations phase will be completed on 31 December 2014.
+On 25 May 2011, a Delegation Agreement was signed between EU and the EEA.
+The agreement tasks the EEA with the technical coordination of the pan-European and local components of the GIO land monitoring service.
+Its execution entered into force on 25 May 2011 and was completed on 31 December 2014.

-The Copernicus land monitoring service will be implemented using two implementation schemes:
+The Copernicus land monitoring service was implemented using two implementation schemes:

-- centralized implementation, with procurement via framework and service contracts to service providers; and
+- centralised implementation, with procurement via framework and service contracts to service providers; and

-- decentralized implementation, using grant agreements to participating countries.
+- decentralised implementation, using grant agreements to participating countries.

-Satellite imagery (ortho-rectified) needed for the production of the pan-European and local components have been made available from December 2011 onwards, through the GMES/Copernicus data warehouse (DWH) operated by the European Space Agency (ESA).
-Except for the British Isles and the Northern countries almost a total coverage of the EEA’s 39 countries has been acquired, and ortho-imagery is available in the DWH.
+Satellite imagery (ortho-rectified) needed for the production of the pan-European and local components were made available from December 2011 onwards, through the GMES/Copernicus data warehouse (DWH) operated by the European Space Agency (ESA).
+Except for the British Isles and the Northern countries almost a total coverage of the EEA’s 39 countries were acquired, and ortho-imagery is available in the DWH.

 The Pan-European component